-- John Austen Knight (Chair)
+- John Austen Knight (Chair) Trustee

-- Jonathan Owen
+- Jonathan Owen Trustee

 - Deepa Sharma

 - Matthew Reeves

 - Philip Rand

 - Vicky Lockie

-We also established a new Global Council this year.
-This group of six esteemed individuals have agreed to support STiR's work by providing their expert advice and insights in support of our 2025 objectives, especially in the areas of strategy and impact.
+We also strengthened our Global Council with increased engagement and support.
+This group of seven esteemed individuals have been supporting STiR's work by providing their expert advice and insights in support of our 2025 objectives, especially in the areas of strategy and impact.
 We hope that the support of the Global Council will enable STiR to magnify our national and international advocacy, forge meaningful connections with influencers and decision-makers, and increase global awareness of the need for intrinsic motivation at all levels of education systems.
 The Global Council is convened by STiR's Chair Jonathan Owen and comprises the following individuals:

 - Alberto Lidji

 - Asyia Kazmi

 - Carolyn Kandusi

 - Kate Adams

 - Larry Cooley

 - Vikas Pota

+- Rachel Hinton

+- Pratik Dattani